 Complications of Preterm Birth

 Most complications of prematurity are caused by underdeveloped and immature organs and organ systems.
 The risk of complications increases with the degree of prematurity.
-Risk of complications also depends in part on the presence of certain causes of prematurity, such as infection, diabetes, high blood pressure, or preeclampsia.
+Risk of complications also depends in part on the presence in the mother of certain risk factors for prematurity, such as infection, diabetes, high blood pressure, or preeclampsia.

 Underdeveloped brain